sakshipimpale33/role_based_access_control/README.md

 - **MVC Pattern**: Follows the Model-View-Controller design pattern for clear code separation.
 - **Session Management**: Manages sessions using **express-session** and **MongoDB store** to persist login even after server reboot.

-The application is almost **production-ready**, with the necessary features and optimizations for secure and efficient authentication and authorization.

-## Project Setup